-University of Valley Forge offers graduate-level master's programs for those desiring to engage in the academic pursuits of higher education from a distinctively Pentecostal perspective.
-Three master's programs are based in the Ministry Leadership and Theology Department: Christian Leadership, Deaf Christian Leadership, and Theology.
+University of Valley Forge offers master's programs for those desiring to engage in the academic pursuits of higher education from a distinctively Pentecostal perspective.
+Three master's programs are based in the Ministry Leadership and Theology Department: Christian Leadership, and Theology.
 There is a master's program in Digital Media.
 The Education Department offers four masters degrees: PreK-4 Teacher Certification, PreK-4 Teacher Certification with Special Education PreK-12 Certification, Curriculum and Instruction, and English as a Second Language.
 Two master's programs are based in the Music Department: Music Technology and Worship Studies.
-Three master's programs that are based in the Business Administration, Organizational Development, and Organizational Leadership.
+Two master's programs that are based in the Business Administration Department: Business Administration, and Organizational Leadership.

 There is a vital need to broaden the spectrum of scholarship and research for writing, communicating and impacting a needy world.
-The graduate programs offer a unique opportunity and delivery method to help adult students reach life goals.
+The graduate programs offer a unique opportunity and delivery method to help students reach life goals.

 The programs are designed to take into account the flexibility required for those actively involved in various academic, professional and ministerial settings.
-The programs are completed through online courses, on-campus intensives and international experiences under the direction and instruction of highly trained and qualified people in respective fields.
-Students will be exposed to the latest research and understandings found within each of the courses.
-The end result is to increase academic excellence, and the impact of Christians upon our world and to see high levels of life change.
+The programs are completed through online courses and on-campus intensive courses.